tom-howard/ros2/docs/amr/lab1.md

     1. The unit of *angular* velocity is radians per second (rad/s).
     1. Our Waffle robots can move with a **maximum linear velocity** of 0.26 m/s and a **maximum angular velocity** of 1.82 rad/s.

-1. Once you've entered a value, click on the checkbox to the left of `cmd_vel` and observe what your robot does!
+1. Once you've entered a value, click on the checkbox to the left of `/cmd_vel` to start publishing these values to the topic.
+Observe what your robot does!

-1. Untick the checkbox to stop the velocity data being published to the `/cmd_vel` topic (and which will therefore make the robot stop moving too).
+1. Set the value back to `0.0` and then hit ++enter++ to make the robot stop moving.

-1. Next, set the value back to `0.0` and find an alternative velocity value that you can set in order to make the robot ***move forwards*** this time.
-(Don't forget to tick the checkbox to enable the publisher and untick it to stop it afterwards.)
+1. Next, find an alternative velocity value that you can set in order to make the robot ***move forwards*** this time.
+(Don't forget to set the value back to `0.0` to make the robot stop moving again afterwards.)

 1. Finally, enter a *combination* of velocity values to make the robot ***move in a circle***.

-1. Click on the :material-close-circle: button in the top right-hand corner of the Message Publisher window to close it down once you're all done.
+1. Once you're finished, set all velocities back to `0.0`, make sure the robot is no longer moving, and then uncheck the box next to `/cmd_vel` to stop publishing messages.
+Click on the :material-close-circle: button in the top right-hand corner of the Message Publisher window to close it down.

 Hopefully you can see now that, in order to make a robot move, it's simply a case of publishing the right ROS Interface Message (`TwistStamped`) to the right ROS Topic (`/cmd_vel`).
 Earlier on in the lab we used the `teleop_keyboard` node to drive the robot around, a bit like a remote control car.
 In the background here all that was really happening was that the node was converting our keyboard button presses into velocity commands and publishing these to the `/cmd_vel` topic.
 In the previous exercise we looked at this in a bit more detail by actually directly applying values to the right message attributes and using the RQT Message Publisher to publish these for us.
 As I'm sure you can appreciate though, there's a limit to what we can achieve by working in this way though(circular and straight line motion is about it!)